IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 As the person installing Dataverse you may or may not be a local metadata expert.
 You may want to have others sign up for accounts and grant them the "Admin" role at the root dataverse to configure metadata fields, templates, browse/search facets, guestbooks, etc. For more on these topics, consult the :doc:`/user/dataverse-management` section of the User Guide.

+You are also welcome to adjust the theme of the root dataverse by adding a logo or changing header colors, etc.

 Once this configuration is complete, your Dataverse installation should be ready for users to start playing with.
 That said, there are many more configuration options available, which will be explained below.

 Persistent Identifiers and Publishing Datasets